-When Svea and Velsheda face off at the Superyacht Cup Palma 2018, there will be old scores to settle.
+When Svea and Velsheda face off at the Superyacht Cup Palma 2018 on June 20, there will be old scores to settle.
 The two yachts fought a close battle for the J Class title at the 2018 St Barths Bucket, with Svea coming out on top despite Velsheda crossing the line first in four out of the five races.

-The Mallorcan showdown was originally set to be a four-way affair, however, the withdrawal of Topaz and Ranger (the latter having tragically lost its influential owner John Williams) means that it will be a straight shootout between Svea and Velsheda at Muelle Viejo next month (June 19-23).
+The Mallorcan showdown was originally set to be a four-way affair, however, the withdrawal of Topaz and Ranger (the latter having tragically lost its influential owner John Williams) means that it will be a straight shootout between Svea and Velsheda at Muelle Viejo this week.

 This will be Velsheda’s first appearance at the regatta in four years and captain Barney Henshaw-Depledge is full of praise for the venue, telling Boat International: “It’s a natural choice for J Class sailing, with flat water and good summer sea breezes.
 The event is very well organised, and we always enjoy the tight racing and camaraderie at this event.”